afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/Proto2/README.md

 1. Leave `battery(+)` unwired.
 Wait for 1 minute.
 2. In the control panel, battery level must show "66%" for "Proto 2".
 3. Wire `Battery(+)` to the battery positive pole.
 4. Wait for 1 minute.
-Battery level must show anything byt "66%", depending on your battery charge.
+Battery level must show anything but "66%", depending on your battery charge.
 5. Wait for 5 to 30 minutes (depending on battery capacity).
 Whatever the battery level was, it must decrease at least 1%.
 6. Wire `Battery(+)` to `3V3` in the protoboard.
 7. The device may go to deep sleep.
 Check if the device is disconnected at the control panel.
 However, if this does not happen, the battery level must show a very low percentage after a minute or so.